-Our lessons are for adults aged 18+ who live, work or study in the Bristol, Greater Swindon or BANES local authority areas.
-To take our lessons, you must be able to ride a bike continuously for several minutes without wobbling.
-During the COVID 19 outbreak, we cannot safely teach beginners because it is impossible to keep a proper social distance in beginners' sessions.
+Our lessons are for adults aged 18+ who live, work or study in the Bristol, North Somerset and BathNES local authority areas.
+To take our lessons, you must have access to a roadworthy bicycle.

 Where do the lessons take place?

-You can choose from a variety of ‘meetup points’ across Bristol, Greater Swindon or BANES.
-Once you have met with your Instructor, you can discuss where to ride, based on your skill level or other goals (e.g. finding a good route from home to work).
+You can choose from a variety of ‘meetup points’ across Bristol, North Somerset and BathNES.
+Once you have met with your instructor, you can discuss where to ride, based on your skill level or other goals (e.g. finding a good route from home to work).

-Lessons that take place in the Greater Swindon and Bath and North East Somerset area cost £30 each (this is a non-refundable fee).
+Lessons that take place in the Bath and North East Somerset area cost £35 each (this is a non-refundable fee).

 What if I don't live in the catchment area?

-If you don't live in the Bristol, Greater Swindon or BANES local authority areas you can still have a lesson, but you will need to be able to get to one of our meet points.
-You must also pay £30 (non-refundable fee) per lesson.
+If you don't live in the Bristol, North Somerset or BathNES local authority areas you can still have a lesson, but you will need to be able to get to one of our meet points.
+You must also pay £35 (non-refundable fee) per lesson.